Don’t Miss Out

 For people not interested in my regular nature photography newsletter, I've created an email sign up that is ONLY for updates on the creation and publication of the book based on the What Mental Illness Feels Like project.
 You will ONLY receive updates pertaining to the book, nothing else.*

-The book newsletter will include: Progress, excerpts, exact publication date, etc. that will be emailed every couple of months.
+The book newsletter will include: Progress notes, excerpts, exact publication date, etc. that will be emailed every couple of months.
 Tentative publication is 2020.

 If you are already subscribed to my photography newsletter, do nothing.
 You'll get these updates as part of what you already receive.